SanieRojas/sslite/Readme.md

 #Queries to the data through BiqQuery SQL Engine

-To calculate the average score by day of
+To calculate the rolling 10 days average score per subject the following query is generated ->
 ![Local Image](pictures/rolling_average_query.png)

+To showcase only the latest applicable average per subject, the last commented line should be uncommented.

 ## Visualization